 A place that needs zero introduction, Blu Jaz Café has established itself as the go-to amongst jazz connoisseurs and hip bar-hoppers looking for great live music and drinks.
-You’ll also find underground parties here, pushing out sounds like hip-hop, reggaeton and even drum & bass.
+You’ll also find underground parties here, pushing out sounds like hip-hop, reggaeton and even drum and bass.

 Blu Jaz Cafe, 11 Bali Lane (off Haji Lane), Singapore 189848